 Almost certainly.
 I've explained elsewhere on the site (but don't mind repeating) that I'm very serious about inventory control.
 My goal, always, is that my listed books will be available in every instance, on every site where I sell (including this one).
 Since I sell through six different venues, this means I have to be very conscientious about keeping everything up to date.
 I'm not perfect, and have made mistakes from time to time, but in general I'm happy to say that in 14 years there have only been a handful of instances in which I've had to disappoint a customer by reporting that a book has already been sold. .

 Sure.
 You need only ask politely, and I'll e-mail you a nice .jpg image at my earliest opportunity.
-I'm working towards the day when this question will be unnecessary -- in other words, someday I hope to have an image posted for everything in my inventory.
-(I'm currently at about 77%, and all the "unpictured" stuff is basically my older or cheaper stock.
-For many years now, I've been doing photos of everything I list, so that percentage has been creeping slowly upward.)
+A few years ago, I essentially reached my long-worked-toward goal of having a cover image posted for everything in my inventory.
+(There are still a handful of exceptions, mostly due to technical glitches, which I'm working to repair.)
 I'm violently opposed to the use of "stock" images, and have always "opted out" of such services whenever I can.
 It was a dark day, in my opinion, when AbeBooks started using them -- even before they were bought by Amazon.
 So at ReadInk, our motto (one of several) is: "No Stock Photos, Ever!"